-My family and I joined the masses on the open road to take a family road trip from Washington, DC to Nashville, Tennessee, which takes 10+ hours.
-We anticipated making frequent stops, so we could eat and stretch our legs.
+My family and I joined the masses on the open road to take a family road trip from Washington, DC, to Nashville, Tennessee, which takes 10-plus hours.
+We anticipated making frequent stops to eat and stretch our legs.
 But we quickly discovered that our four-year-old gets carsick.
-Our daughter got nauseous and vomited about 30 minutes are each meal while we are on the road.
-We made some adjustments for our return trip home that worked to reduce nausea and discomfort.
+Our daughter got nauseous and vomited about 30 minutes are each meal while we were on the road.
+We made some adjustments for our return trip home that reduced nausea and discomfort.

 What is car sickness?